GVR2007/AI-risk-analysis/README.md

 This is a deliberate trade-off against using one identical test set for every algorithm, documented explicitly in the notebook (Section B3) — both splits are fixed-seed random samples of the same population, so R²/RMSE/MAE stay valid and comparable, just with different precision.

-## Generative AI assistance

-Code scaffolding (pipeline structure, boilerplate plotting code) for this project was assisted by Claude (Anthropic), per the academic-integrity guidance in the course handout.
-All data analysis, interpretation, and feature-engineering decisions in the notebooks are the team's own.